ut-dacs/Anycast-Census/README.md

 |Feb 2021   |    [Feb 2021]()  |            N/A|

 ## Terms of Use
-If you make use of any of the open access data from the OpenINTEL project, you must acknowledge use of this data by including the following attribution in any document, web page or other communication:
+If you make use of any of the open access data from the MAnycast2 project, you must acknowledge use of this data by including the following attribution in any document, web page or other communication:
 ```